 Messy Litter Can Cause Respiratory Issues

 While litter that’s tracked around the house isn’t always a huge cause for concern, soiled litter is.
-Soiled litter produces ammonia which is linked to headaches, respiratory distress, and in severe cases, pneumonia.
-While you’d have to let things get out of hand, ammonia production can go unnoticed, and having litter that tracks make it easier for this to get out of hand.
+Soiled litter produces ammonia linked to headaches, respiratory distress, and pneumonia in severe cases.
+While you’d have to let things get out of hand, ammonia production can go unnoticed, and litter that tracks make it easier for this to get out of hand.